-Breana received her Bachelor’s degree from the University of Wisconsin-Madison in Communicative Disorders, and her Master’s degree in Speech-Language Pathology from the University of Wisconsin-Milwaukee.
-During graduate school, she gained discipline-specific experience working with children in a variety of educational and clinic environments including an inclusive, next generation early childhood classroom, an intermediate school, a pediatric audiology therapy center, and various on-campus specialty clinics.
-Breana enjoys working with children of all ages!
+Breana received her Bachelor’s degree from the University of Wisconsin-Madison in Communicative Disorders, and her Master’s degree from the University of Wisconsin-Milwaukee in Speech Language Pathology.
+She is trained and certified in the SOS Approach to Feeding and is excited to empower children and their families with techniques to enjoy their mealtime experiences!
+Breana has experience working with children of all ages with a variety of communication needs.
+She is passionate about the birth-to-three population, early childhood intervention, pediatric feeding, and social language development.
 In her free time, Breana enjoys spending time with her family and friends, cooking, crafting, reading, and exploring all that Madison has to offer.
-Breana is absolutely thrilled to be a member of the Communication Innovations firstname.lastname@example.org
+Breana loves the collaborative and creative atmosphere at CI, and is absolutely thrilled to be a member of the Communication Innovations email@example.com

 Courtney grew up in a town with one stoplight, was featured on the Ellen Degeneres Show when the show hosted a contest in Madison and while in high school, she performed with her show choir at Epcot in Disney World!